 My main qualification comes from outside the athletic world.
-I’m a certified Feldenkrais Practitioner, which means I have 3 1/2 years of training in motor learning and human movement.
-As a Feldenkrais Practitioner, I’ve worked for 15 years with runners ranging from beginner to Olympian.
+I’m a certified Feldenkrais Practitioner, which means I have 4 years of training in motor learning and human movement.
+(Here’s more about that.)
+As a Feldenkrais Practitioner, I’ve worked with runners ranging from beginner to Olympian since 2003.
 This has given me a wealth of clinical experience to draw on.

 If you’re looking for a biomechanics or sports science degree, you won’t find it here.
 If you’re looking for someone trained in visual movement analysis, gait as an element of human movement, and effective neuroplastic therapy methods, you will find that here.

 This is why my analyses are so different from analyses performed by those trained in biomechanics and sports science.

 How can you claim that a runner would perform better if they changed their gait when there are plenty of elite runners performing as well or better with worse form?

 Historically it’s been very difficult to determine what really is good running form because running performance is a result of so many factors and and runners vary so much in their gait.
 Comparing runners to each other generates more confusion than clarity.
 So naturally there’s a lot of skepticism about claims that a particular form change would improve performance.

 My professional training has given me a way out of this conundrum.
 Using the Feldenkrais Method as a tool, I’ve been able to help runners learn to sense excess effort in their bodies and find ways to reduce it.
 Thus I’ve been able to compare runners to themselves—comparing their performance, effort, and pain levels before and after making changes in their form.